deepnetworkgmbh/blog/_posts/2019-12-19-aad-pod-binding-sql-server-conn.md

 ## Managed Identities and Their Relations with Service Principals

 Azure managed identities provide Azure services with an automatically managed identity in Azure AD.
 You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.
 With the help of this feature, there is no need to think about secret rotation for keys and connection strings.
-Each corresponding accces token is generated at runtime by the [Azure Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service).
+Each corresponding access token is generated at runtime by the [Azure Instance Metadata Service](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service).

 There are two types of managed identities in Azure: `System Assigned` and `User Assigned`.
 The difference between these two is system assigned identity can be enabled for a resource that supports managed identity while provisioning.
 After the identity is created, it is bound to the lifecycle of a resource which means whenever the related resource is deleted, the corresponding identity is deleted as well.
 But the user assigned identity is a standalone Azure resource and its lifecycle is not tied to any resource that it is bind to.
 Also, one user identity can be assigned to multiple Azure service instances.
 For further reading, you can follow the [official documentation.](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#how-does-the-managed-identities-for-azure-resources-work)